sudheerj/javascript-interview-questions/README.md

 119. ### How do you redirect new page in javascript

-     In vanilla javascript, you can redirect to a new page using `location` property of window object.
+     In vanilla javascript, you can redirect to a new page using the `location` property of window object.
 The syntax would be as follows,

      ```javascript
      function redirect() {